What Is 4 Of 16

 • Surveys: If 4 out of 16 people surveyed prefer a particular brand, this represents 25% preference for that brand.

 • Data Analysis: In statistical analysis, representing data as percentages often facilitates comparison and interpretation.
-For instance, understanding that 25% of a dataset exhibits a certain characteristic is easier to grasp than knowing that 4 out of 16 data points have that characteristic.
+To give you an idea, understanding that 25% of a dataset exhibits a certain characteristic is easier to grasp than knowing that 4 out of 16 data points have that characteristic.

 Further Exploration: Expanding Mathematical Understanding